-The Generalist concentration provides an overview of human services with the opportunity to learn in all three concentrations.
-The curriculum addresses issues related to mental health practice, the social services system and the criminal justice system.
+The Human Services Generalist concentration provides an overview of human services with the opportunity to learn in all three concentrations.
+Leading to a Bachelor of Science degree, the curriculum addresses issues related to mental health practice, the social services system and the criminal justice system.
 Students choose from a combination of courses within the Human Services curriculum providing the student with a base knowledge about the systems and services.

 Student Learning Goals: